tommyfuu/BioFoundry/README.md

 run fastCloningPrimer.py
 ```

+Alternatively, you can enter the following in the terminal:

+'''
+python3 -i fastCloningPrimer.py
+'''

 If you do not prefer to use ipython, you can instead directly do the following in the terminal:
 (1) enter the Biofoundry directory, type `python` to enter python mode
 (2) type `from fastCloningPrimer import *` to import all functions.

 This repository enables two types of primer designs.
-You can either design primer pairs for simply isolating an area from a plasmid; or you can design primer pairs for [FastCloning](https://bmcbiotechnol.biomedcentral.com/articles/10.1186/1472-6750-11-92) experiments.
+You can either design primer pairs for PCR on a plasmid; or you can design primer pairs for [FastCloning](https://bmcbiotechnol.biomedcentral.com/articles/10.1186/1472-6750-11-92) experiments.

-1. You can simply design primer3 primer pairs for simply isolating an area from a plasmid.
+1. You can simply design primer3 primer pairs for PCR on a plasmid.
 The output will be a csv file.
-You can choose to have your primers to be outputted in a benchling acceptable format or not.
+You can choose to output your primers in a benchling acceptable format or not.
 Check out the sample outputs for this part in files `sampleOutputs/plasmidPrimerInfo.csv` and `sampleOutputs/benchlingPlasmidPrimerInfo.csv`.

 You have two options.
 You can either input the plasmid sequence as a string or as a fasta/genbank file.
 Note that only fasta/genbank formats are supported for now.\
 Note that the goal sequence (goalSeq), or the sequence you would like to isolate from the plasmid, always needs to be inputted as a string.